anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 At a high level, the following areas/requirements cover workload security for a particular deployment:
 * Up to platform-level certification
-* Each workload network will have a separate/specific security assessment
+* Each workload network will need to undertake it own security self-assessment and accreditation, and not inherit a security accreditation from the platform
 * Potentially automated service activation
-* Workload owner owns security certification process
+* Workload owner owns workload security certification process
-* Workload owner owns design change process
+* Workload owner owns workload design change process
-* Workload owner owns software update process
+* Workload owner owns workload software update process
 * Identity Domain = workload

 <a name="7.4.4"></a>